drbean/edit/tsailin/2019APBR_english_proofing.md

 their business models (Johnson, Christensen, and Kagermann 2008; Teece 2010; Amit and Zott 2012).

-In the manufacturing sectors, vertical specialization increasingly dominated world trade to encourage the firms to take a specific role in the value chains of the global production network (Hummels, Ishii, and Yi 2001; Hummels, Rapoport, and Yi 1998).
-Therefore, vertical specialization gives them opportunities that contract manufacturers in late-coming countries develop a specific business model to participate in the competition on the existing market (Jacobides, MacDuffie, and Tae 2016).
-By the value proposition of the business model, contract manufacturers develop their business activities to create added values on the production network from R&D, manufacturing, and marketing works (Feng-Hsu, Heng-Yih, and Ting-Ling 2008; Jacobides, MacDuffie, and Tae 2016).
-For sustaining the advantage in the production network, contract manufacturers rely upon keeping create sufficient added values in the existing market through the engagement of different innovation practices under their business model, such as product innovation, process innovation, and marketing innovation (Kuo and Minshall 2010; Chu 2009;
+In the manufacturing sector, vertical specialization has increasingly dominated world trade, encouraging firms to take specific roles in the value chains of the global production network (Hummels, Ishii, and Yi 2001; Hummels, Rapoport, and Yi 1998).
+Vertical specialization gives contract manufacturers in late-coming countries the opportunity to develop a specific business model and participate in competition in the existing market (Jacobides, MacDuffie, and Tae 2016).
+Through the value propositions of their business models, contract manufacturers develop their business activities and create added value on the production network by means of R&D, manufacturing, and marketing work (Feng-Hsu, Heng-Yih, and Ting-Ling 2008; Jacobides, MacDuffie, and Tae 2016).
+To sustain an advantage in the production network, contract manufacturers rely upon continuing to create sufficient added value in the existing market through the engagement of different innovation practices of their business model, including product innovation, process innovation, and marketing innovation (Kuo and Minshall 2010; Chu 2009;
 Hobday 1998; Matthyssens, Vandenbempt, and Weyns 2009).
-Furthermore, contract manufacturers also need to engage in active organizational management to run the business model for coordinating internal business activities as well as external relationships with the customers, vendors, and suppliers (Carayannis, Sindakis, and Walter 2015; Wang and Chen 2020; Zott and Amit 2010).
+Furthermore, contract manufacturers also need to engage in active organizational management as part of their business model in order to coordinate internal business activities as well as establish external relationships with their customers, vendors, and suppliers (Carayannis, Sindakis, and Walter 2015; Wang and Chen 2020; Zott and Amit 2010).